What is Agile Project Management?

 - What can be changed in the following sprint

 Some of the top companies in which introducing Agile Project management made a huge difference:

-- 3M – Adopting Agile methods provided a dynamic environment rather the traditional waterfall ways.
+- 3M: Adopting Agile methods provided a dynamic environment rather than the traditional waterfall ways.

-- ANZ – Third largest bank in Australia.
-New features such as Human-centred design principles helped reap rewards.
+- ANZ: Third largest bank in Australia.
+New features such as Human-centred design principles helped reap the rewards.

 It is owned by the Product owner and prioritized by the business compliances.
-User stories and the use cases are evaluated in the first place and are performed a free form of testing.
-The features and defects are realized and the knowledge acquired is transferred to the entire team.
+User stories and use cases are evaluated in the first place and are performed in a free form of testing.
+The features and defects are realized, and the knowledge acquired is transferred to the entire team.
 Brainstorming of other ideas is done.
 Possible solutions are considered and deployed to technical work.
-The plan is then devised and the backlog tasks are discussed during the daily Scrum meeting.
+The plan is then devised, and the backlog tasks are discussed during the daily Scrum meeting.

 It is the subset of the Product backlog which defines the work for a sprint.
 The team members create the sprint backlog.
 Each team has its own status depending upon the tasks defined to them by the Agile process.
 This is updated on a regular basis.
 The addition or deletion of items is taken care of by the team.
 The tasks are considered as Done only when it is deployed to the system and reviewed by the Product Owner.